AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/parameters-mapping.md

 ---
 # Media Analytics parameters mapping for Adobe Experience Platform and Customer Journey Analytics

 This document provides a comprehensive list of all Media Analytics parameters utilized within Adobe Experience Platform and Customer Journey Analytics.
-It is intended to support the integration of data imported from Adobe Analytics to AEP via Adobe Source Connector and/or Adobe Source Connector for Classifications, mapping each parameter to its corresponding XDM field path.
+It is intended to support the integration of data imported from Adobe Analytics to Platform via the [Analytics Source Connector](https://experienceleague.adobe.com/en/docs/experience-platform/sources/connectors/adobe-applications/analytics) or the [Analytics Source Connector for Classifications](https://experienceleague.adobe.com/en/docs/experience-platform/sources/connectors/adobe-applications/classifications), mapping each parameter to its corresponding XDM field path.

 ## Media Analytics reserved variables